 JULY: MONT TREMBLANT, QUEBEC & PITTSBURGH, PA

 Justin and I flew to Mont Tremblant, a small mountain town and resort in Quebec.
 Typically known for winter sports, Tremblant has a vast array of summer activities, too.
 We enjoyed staying on the resort during the International Blues Festival.
 Music, ziplining adventures, helicopter rides, and impressive mountain views await!

 At the end of July, I visited Pittsburgh, Pennsylvania for a couple of days to eat, drink, and be amazed.
 There are so many reasons to add Pittsburgh to your travel bucket list, including a craft beer and cocktail scene and intriguing architecture.
 This formerly industrial city has truly transformed.
-Oh, and I got to go there with my awesome travel buddy, Lindsay!

 - Mont Tremblant in Summer: An Essential Travel Guide

 - 9 Reasons to Fall in Love with Pittsburgh

 August was indeed the month of road trips.
 Lindsay and I continued our summer adventures by driving from Ontario and New York to Massachusetts.
 We journeyed all the way across the state: from Hampshire County in the west, to Johnny Appleseed Country in the middle, and finally to Boston in the east.

 It was another US state to check off my list, and I’m glad I got to spend nearly a full week checking it out.
 The small town charm of Northampton was a delight, with its cute downtown and surrounding hiking trails.
 From waterfalls to breweries, Lindsay and I loved everywhere we set foot.